Updated on May 22, 2018

 As countries around the world see child mortality rates decrease, thanks to greater access to lifesaving interventions, there is an increased focus to ensure children not only survive, but also thrive, and reach their full developmental potential in life.

-PATH’s approach to integrating ECD into the health system focuses on supporting and building the capacity of existing health service providers and their supervisors.
+PATH’s approach to integrating nurturing care for ECD into the health system focuses on supporting and building the capacity of existing service providers and their supervisors.
 We work to put the government in the driver’s seat in planning, training, and mentoring processes that favor both scale and sustainability.

 Vasco is just one of many health facility- and community-based service providers being trained and mentored by PATH staff in Mozambique, South Africa, and Kenya.